heitornolla/Analysis-of-Voter-Abstention-through-Clustering/README.md

    - Standard scaling of numeric features.

 ## 3. **Clustering**
+   - Apply Elbow Method to understand optimal amount of clusters
-   - Apply KMeans clustering with 4 clusters.
+   - Apply KMeans clustering with the Elbow Method's output.
-   - Use PCA for 2D visualization of cluster distribution.

 ## 4. **Cluster Analysis**
    - Evaluate and interpret each cluster based on feature distributions.
-   - Analyze average values and categorical proportions per cluster.

 # **Future Works**